Skip links and keyboard navigation

 • Previous business areas or departments due to Machinery-of-Government changes

-Ensure your records are documented in a register.
+Ensure your public records are documented in a register.

 You should determine whether an existing list, index or register is available and work from that.
 These may be physical documents in a filing cabinet or storage facility, or could be stored digitally in a database, spreadsheet, or an electronic document and records management system, also known as eDRMS.

-Key information to help you identify the context of the records you have:
+Key information to help you identify the context of the public records you have:

-• Date of records - this will help you identify records you need to keep
+• Date - this will help you identify public records you need to keep

 Disposal

-The best way to reduce the amount of paper information your agency is storing is to sentence your records.
+The best way to reduce the amount of paper information your public authority is storing is to sentence your public records.

 This process will allow you to go through what you have and decide whether it stays or goes.

-Your agency's retention and disposal schedule will instruct you on what physical records can be disposed of, as the retention period has expired.
+Your public authority's retention and disposal schedule will instruct you on what physical records can be disposed, as the minimum retention period has expired.

-It's important to dispose of your records on a regular basis to reduce your agency's need for physical storage.
+It's important to dispose of public records on a regular basis to reduce your public authority's need for physical storage.

-You should develop a disposal plan to ensure your agency has proper coverage by documenting the disposal of its records.
+You should develop a disposal plan to ensure your public authority has proper coverage by documenting the disposal of public records.

 A disposal plan will, at a minimum, detail: